 Bacterial Genome Annotation

 There are currently several approaches for bacterial genome annotations [1, 2, 3].
-As such, we make our finalized genome assembly FASTA files available for download from our genome portal and encourage our customers to conduct their own custom annotations of the ATCC reference-grade genomes if they so choose.
+As such, we make our finalized genome assembly FASTA files available for download from our genome portal (for ATCC Supporting Members, and for those who have purchased a physical product of the selected organism), and encourage our customers to conduct their own custom annotations of the ATCC reference-grade genomes if they so choose.
 However, we also recognize the need for a rapidly accessible annotation in a common format for those looking to perform immediate data analysis at the gene level.
 To address these needs, we provide a default genome annotation for ATCC reference-grade genomes with prokka [2].
 Briefly, prokka relies on a number of tools to annotate CDS, rRNA, tRNA, signal leader peptides, and non-coding RNA.
 For CDSs, prokka leverages the UniProt [4], RefSeq [5], Pfam [6], and TIGRFAM [7] databases to assign protein identity.
 On the genome portal, all annotated CDSs include their EC number and UniProt ID as reported by prokka.

 Currently we are transitioning to the use of the NCBI Prokaryotic Genome Annotation Pipeline (PGAP) [3] for bacterial annotation in the Oatmeal pipeline.
 PGAP combines ab initio gene prediction algorithms with homology-based methods.
 PGAP leverages the Protein Family Models collection for structural and functional annotation.
 This collection is composed of Hidden Markov Model (HMM), Blast (BlastRules), and Conserved Domain Database-based architectures (CDDs) to assign names, gene symbols, publications, and EC number to the proteins that meet criteria for protein family inclusions.